bts-mbds-precourse/bts-mbds-precourse-team1/README.md

 # Project Description / Abstract

 This project examines a collection of global temperature time series for major cities collected by Berkeley Earth.
 The series consists of monthly data starting from 1750 until 2013.
-We developed Python code to parse, clean, manipulate, and analyze the data.
-We look for insights e.g. are some areas in the world more affected than others?, ...
+We developed Python code to parse, clean, manipulate, and analyze the data, allowing us to gain insights about how much temperatures have changed over time, how the rate of warming has changed, and how the warming varies geographically.
+Finally, we developed an ARIMA (autoregressive integrated moving average) model based on the data to project future temperature changes.

+The analysis shows significant warming overall, particularly starting around 1920.
+Although all regions studied experienced warming, the amount was not uniform geographically.
+The ARIMA model projects the warming trend to continue in the future.

 # Dataset